Shalini-K-S/Automobile-sales-Profit-Analysis/README.md

 Microsoft Excel
 ## Procedure
 - Data loading and inspection.
-- Handling missing values.
+- Checking the data for missing values or anomalies
 - Data cleaning and formatting.
 - Creation of Pivot Table
 - Exploratory Data Analysis
-- Data visualization
+- Data visualization using interactive Dashboard
-- Creation of Dashboard

 ## Problem Analyzed
 - What is the total sales and profit?